piegope/doc/docs/en/rdm/mac/commands/administration/user-management/permissions.md

 </table>

 {% snippet icon.shieldWarning %}
-For higher security, its a best practice to set user groups on all the vault level folders.
+For higher security, its a best practice to set user groups on all the {{ en.VLT }} level folders.
 This ensures there are no public folders and that you have good control over the activity in your system.
 {% endsnippet %}

 All user groups are listed in the grid, and you can assign permissions using the corresponding columns.